Ziang-Lu/RESTful-with-Flask/README.md

 In this project, we implemented a <u>"bookstore" web service in RESTful-architecture, which has `author`s and `book`s associated with them as the two resources</u>, based on a simple `Flask` application.

 * Base URL: `/bookstore/v1`

+  *Note that `/bookstore` is the application URL prefix, which is set up using `app.config['APPLICATION_ROOT']` plus proper WSGI setting, while`/v1` is hard-coded for versioning the API.*

 * `Author`